asierferrero/FilmsRestApi/README.md

 4. Controller Package:

     FilmakController:
-        The FilmakController, housed in the Controller package, is enriched with methods supporting advanced queries.
-Endpoints for searching movies by release date range or fetching movies with a minimum rating can be implemented.
+        The FilmakController, includes endpoints for searching movies by release date range or fetching movies with a minimum rating can be implemented.
         The controller ensures proper request and response handling, incorporating validation for incoming requests.

     CastController: